 Sequoia plays a critical role in managing the effects of change in the mindset of the parties during this phase.
 Although buying and selling a company is a business matter; it is one conducted by people.
-When an LOI is accepted there is a distinct change in buyer and seller points of view.
-To the buyer, glasses once half full become half empty.
-The increased presence of advisors (accountants, bankers, lawyers, and wealth managers) produces conflicting information and negative viewpoints.
+When an LOI is accepted there is a distinct change in buyer behaviour — glasses once half full become half empty.
+The increased presence of advisors (accountants, bankers, and lawyers) can produce conflicting information and negative viewpoints.
 Maintaining momentum is crucial.
-Sequoia’s role now focusses on defending value, maintaining clear and direct communication flow between all parties, anticipating roadblocks and solutions thereto, and eliminating friction and mitigating emotions between parties adopting an adversarial stance.
+Sequoia’s role now focuses on defending value, maintaining clear and direct communication flow between all parties, anticipating roadblocks and solutions thereto, and eliminating friction and mitigating emotions between parties adopting an adversarial stance.
 We’ve efficiently and successfully managed transactions with buyer deal teams of more than 35 professionals including subgroups from strategy, finance, operations, real estate, environmental, insurance, HR, and legal.
-Until the deal is done, the process remains a sales function and closing becomes the number one most important sales skill.
+Until the transaction is done, the process remains a sales function and closing becomes the number one most important sales skill.

 Managing the flow of information is a full time job once there is an accepted Letter of Intent in place and due diligence is underway.
 It is critical to have all information requested by the buyer catalogued and accounted for to facilitate a smooth and expeditious due diligence process.
-Sequoia’s electronic data room technology ensures that all documents and data that are accessible by the buyer are tracked from source of request through posting to the electronic data room to satisfy each due diligence item without redundancies that can cause significant delay, and in some cases, can derail the deal.
+Sequoia’s electronic data room technology ensures that all documents and data that are accessible by the buyer are tracked from source of request through posting to the electronic data room to satisfy each due diligence item without redundancies that can cause significant delay, and in some cases, can derail the transaction.
 Our electronic data room technology enables real-time viewing of who on the buyer’s deal team is accessing what information and when.
-On an average deal transacted by Sequoia, the management of information flow through our electronic data room amounts to approximately 500 files representing one-half gigabyte of data tracked through more than 2,000 emails, not to mention countless phone calls, teleconferences, and meetings to coordinate the due diligence process – diligence indeed.
+On a typical transaction managed by Sequoia, the information flow through our electronic data room amounts to gigabytes of data, not to mention thousands of emails, and countless phone calls, teleconferences, and meetings to coordinate the due diligence process — diligence indeed.

 Assign Material Contracts